TeamAustria/writeups/2024-justctf/casino.md

 ...
 ```

-as we can see the seed wraps arround after 0x100 characters and 'insecurly' combines the values, especially if we consider that `stringseed.charCodeAt(j)` can return values larger than 0x1000.
+as we can see the seed wraps arround after 0x100 characters and 'insecurly' combines the values, especially if we consider that `stringseed.charCodeAt(j)` can return values larger than 0x100.

-so let's try to create collision:
+so let's try to create collisions:

 ### PoC